OrquestraCD/cfn-tf-custom-types/docs/brightbox.md

 ## Configuration

 To configure this resource, you may optionally create an AWS Secrets Manager secret with the name **terraform/brightbox**.
-The below arguments may be included as the key/value or JSON properties in the secret or metadata object:
+The below arguments may be included as the key/value or JSON properties in the secret:

 * `apiclient` - (optional) This is the Brightbox client id for an account.